20 True Crime Books You Won’t Be Able to Put Down

 Nicholas Pileggi’s riveting look at the inner world of the mafia is a page-turner.
 Martin Scorsese based his acclaimed film Goodfellas on this inside look at the life of Henry Hill, former mob man.
 Pileggi takes you into Hill’s childhood where he started out as a petty criminal for a major crime family before working his way up.
 Eventually, he ends up in the Witness Protection Program and sings like a bird.
 He helped convict other mobsters and shared the tale with Pileggi.
 This is one of the best true crime books that’s filled with shocking revelations about criminality and life as a wise guy.

 Deborah Blum’s spine-tingling history tells the story of poison.
 Set during the Jazz Age, she takes you on a tour of poison science through the eyes of medical examiners as they try to figure out how poisons work and kill.
 Set in a time of burgeoning chemical science, and before any regulation, cosmetics, and household products could be deadly.
 This is science writing at its finest that reads like a mystery novel.

 Former lawyer John Grisham is famous for his legal thriller novels.
 But in his first foray into non-fiction, he takes on another legal story, one with tragic circumstances.
 He follows the story of an up-and-coming baseball star accused and then convicted of rape and murder.
 But the man is innocent.
 Grisham’s bestseller follows the story of how a wrongly-accused man can end up the victim of the justice system.
-In the mood for more thrillers?
+Do these true crime books have you in the mood for more thrillers?
 Check out this list of the best thriller books of all time.